Schm1tz1/certificates-docker/README.md

-### OpenSSL-based Certificate Creation in Docker
+### OpenSSL-based Certificate Preparation / Creation in Docker
-This repo is used to create certificates by a trusted CA (either provided or generated here).
+This repo is used to prepare (for signing with an external CA service) or create certificates by a trusted CA (either provided or generated in the same step).
 Configuration will be completely done based on a Jinja2-template and a host configuration in YAML or JSON that is used for the certificate creation.
 Several key types, Java trust-/keystores will be created automatically in addition.

 We are using a Docker-based approach to ensure that the correct versions are used (e.g. JDK 11, OpenSSL 3).